Lean Codeine (Purple Drank): Addiction and Treatment

 To avoid or end withdrawal symptoms, people addicted to the drug will often return to using purple drank or other opioid drug, thus creating an endless cycle of substance use that can destroy their health.

-Treating A Lean (Purple Drank) Addiction
+Treating a Lean Addiction

 Many people are surprised to learn what drinking lean can do to their bodies, yet, even after learning about the harmful side effects, they continue to use.
 Seeing their favorite celebrities using the concoction and boasting about their experiences with the drug often encourages the behavior.
 When continued use of lean leads to addiction, professional addiction treatment can help.